Pros and Cons of Moving to Norway

 Working and doing business in Norway

 Norwegians work 7.5 hours per day and generally no more.
-It’s not expected that employees will answer emails or work in the evenings or on weekends and they shouldn’t expect others to either.
+It’s not expected that employees will answer emails or work in the evenings or on weekends and they don't usually expect others to either.

 If on a local working contract, expats will enjoy five weeks of holidays per year in addition to the few national holidays throughout the year.